 Prescription Drug and OTC Pharma Lawsuits

 The United States has seen a train of prescription drug lawsuits in recent decades.
 Most of you might be unaware of many of these pharma lawsuits.
 Knowing them will prevent you from being one of the victims.
 Many of these have played their role in causing the opioid crisis in America.
-Let’s see some of them.
+Let’s see some of the largest pharmaceutical lawsuits.

 Pradaxa is a blood thinner that prevents strokes by treating blood clots.
 Sad to say, this prescription drug has been linked to a large number of catastrophic bleeding cases, including several fatalities.
 The drug manufacturer Boehringer Ingelheim, a German pharmaceutical company, faced many wrongful death lawsuits as a result of Pradaxa.
 Claimants claim that PRADAXA’s manufacturer, Boehringer Ingelheim made false claims about the drug’s effectiveness, safety, and benefits.
 They agreed to pay $650 million to settle an estimated 4,000 Pradaxa pharma lawsuits in May 2014.